jlee513/wiseoldbot/README.md

 * Leaderboards/Hall Of Fame based off of these metrics
 * Automatic Clan Point addition based off the Better Discord Loot Logger plugin on Runelite
 * Feedback Discord Channel that populates when a decision has been made about a submission
+* Audit Logs Discord Channel that populates with admin actions and errors

 <p align="right">(<a href="#readme-top">back to top</a>)</p>